 Because of the many health risks associated with trans fats, I aim to eliminate them from my household completely.
 I can’t bring myself to buy foods for my child that I know will damage to his body.
 Neither can I eat them and I hope you’ll make the same conclusion for yourself.

 If there’s low sugar, low sodium, no trans fat, and preferably some protein, then I move to the ingredient list.
 If I flip over an ingredient and instantly see a long list of ingredients, I take a quick skim and usually put it back.
 A lot of ingredients means highly processed and full of chemicals that aren’t meant for human consumption.

 Before I buy a product, I always look at the ingredients listed.
 If I see any of the following things, I put it back on the shelf:

 - high fructose corn syrup

 - canola oil

 - any other vegetable oils

 - chemicals that I cannot pronounce or recognize

 When I find an item that has wholesome ingredients it feels like a win and I’m thrilled to eat it!

-Also, some people are only used to eating foods out of a box, bag, or package.
-But the greatest foods for your health are the ones that comes directly from the earth.
+Begin to shift away from eating foods out of a box, bag, or package because the greatest foods for your health are the ones that come directly from the earth.
 You cannot substitute 5 servings of fruits and veggies daily with anything else.
-You absolutely must begin eating the foods that God has blessed us with naturally.